PhiTheta/BARBARA/README.md

-Project BARBARA: Best Autonomous Robot Born Accidently by Random Approximations
+Project BARBARA: Best Autonomous Robot Born Accidently by Random Approximations testing
 ===============================================================================
+abcd
 This is intended only to share the code for different applications of the robot.
 Everyone is responsible to build FSR-dist for himself in order to run the simulator.